picatz/terraform-google-nomad/README.md

 ## Bootstrap a brand new GCP project using `gcloud`

-I created a project named `my-nomad-cluster` using the following command:
+I created a project named `my-nomad-cluster` using the following command (you will need to use a different project name):

 ```console
 $ bash setup_gcp.sh my-nomad-cluster